Help! Newborn not pooping but passing gas! Is this a problem? Should you be worried? Are they constipated? What can you do? Let’s discuss.

 Then, their poops will start to be less frequent, usually going twice a day by the time they’re 1 year old.

-It’s often down to a weird sort of super-power that breast milk has.
+Plenty of mamas share the worry but it’s often down to a weird sort of super-power that breast milk has.

 Basically, breast milk cuts right to the chase.